SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

-    1.  \'So it is clear that a polis is of best size when it has a population large enough for a self-sufficient lifestyle but one that can be seen at a glance.\' (Aristotle, Polis: The Greek City-State 1326b11)
+    1.  \'So it is clear that a polis is of best size when it has a population large enough for a self-sufficient lifestyle but one that can be seen at a glance.\' (From Dillon, Mathew, Lynda Garland.
+2010. *Ancient Greece.
+Social and Historical Documents from Archaic Times to the Death of Alexander the Great.* New
+        York: Routledge.
+Aristotle, Polis: The Greek City-State 1326b11)